Pentagon is reviewing the ‘war cloud’ contract Amazon wants

-SAN FRANCISCO — The Pentagon says new Secretary of Defense Mike Esper is reviewing the bid process for the military’s $10 billion cloud-computing contract .
+SAN FRANCISCO — The Pentagon said new Secretary of Defense Mark Esper is reviewing the bid process for the military’s $10 billion cloud-computing contract .

 President Donald Trump has criticized the process, citing complaints from other companies, as potentially biased toward Amazon.
 The e-commerce giant and Microsoft have been competing for the contract, known as the Joint Enterprise Defense Infrastructure plan, or JEDI.